MARS: a Multimodal Alignment and Ranking System for Few-Shot Segmentation: Introduction

 \section{Introduction}

 Extending the capabilities of traditional segmentation models to new classes often requires retraining with large annotated datasets.
 This data-collecting process becomes especially prohibitive in domains such as medical imaging, industrial applications, or satellite imagery. \acf{FSS} \cite{BMVC2017_167,rakelly2018few} offers a promising alternative by reusing knowledge acquired from diverse classes and tasks, enabling models to adapt to new classes with only a handful of annotated examples.
 Despite the recent advancements in the field, top-performing methods often fail because of visual dissimilarity between the provided example and the query image.
 We contribute to this research field by presenting a Multimodal Alignment and Ranking System (MARS).
 The method is capable of scoring, filtering, and merging mask proposals from any existing \ac{FSS} method, effectively boosting the performance of several algorithms across different benchmark datasets.
-A high-level depiction of the model is presented in Figure\ref{fig:teaser}.
+A high-level depiction of the model is presented in Figure \ref{fig:teaser}.
 We achieve this goal leveraging four distinct scores: i) \textit{Local Conceptual Score} ($LC$), ii) \textit{Global Conceptual Score} ($GC$), iii) \textit{Local Visual Score} ($LV$), and iv) \textit{Global Visual Score} ($GV$). \textit{Visual} scores are derived from direct correspondences between the support and query images, following established approaches \cite{Matcher, GFSAM}.
 However, we conjecture that visual cues alone may prove insufficient in challenging scenarios characterized by intraclass variation, occlusions, challenging camera angles, and cut-offs.
 To overcome these limitations, we introduce two \textit{conceptual} scores based on the inferred class name and definition of the subject of interest, able to establish a higher-order semantic similarity.
 Summarizing, our work makes the following contributions: